VRIO & SWOT Strategic Analysis

 Resource & Capability Assessment

 VRIO framework evaluates whether each resource is Valuable (does it help exploit opportunities or neutralize threats?), Rare (do few competitors possess it?), Inimitable (is it costly to imitate?), and Organized (is the school structured to capture value from it?).
-All assessments backed by quantitative survey evidence from 365 respondents.
+All assessments backed by quantitative survey evidence from 365 respondents and qualitative findings from 9 transcripts.

 Click any row to expand survey evidence